mpatsileos/churn_prediction/README.md

 ## How to run

-* Build docker image from the provided dockerfile
+* Build docker image by the provided dockerfile: Docker/Dockerfile, for example:
+** cd Docker
+** "docker build -t image_name:version .
+* Use this image to run into docker container environment

 ## Training